 In 2007, a group of young men that had been raised together in Virginia Beach decided they wanted to find a way to give something back to the community and formed the Virginia Gentlemen Foundation.
 When Chris Thompson, a founding member, received news that his brother, Josh, was diagnosed with ALS, The Virginia Gentlemen decided to make the fight against ALS their goal as well.
 Working with the local ALSA chapter their first initiative, named "The Keys to Life Program" helped patients with transportation to and from medical appointments, but it didn't stop there.

 In 2008, the Virginia Gentlemen partnered with ALSA in the local Walk.
 This annual walk, previously held at The Botanical Gardens, was moved to the oceanfront boardwalk to accommodate the expected attendance.
-What started out as one team in the Hampton Roads ALS walk has now become the National ALS Foundation's largest single day walk and fundraiser, raising over $6 million to date for stem cell research for neurological disorders, ALS patient services and the creation of JT's Grommet Island Beach Park & Playground for EveryBODY.
-The 2011 community project was funding a new child-friendly neonatal and pediatric mobile transport for Children's Hospital of the King’s Daughters, and early development of JT's Camp Grom.
+What started out as one team in the Hampton Roads ALS walk became the National ALS Association’s largest single day walk and fundraiser.
+To date the JT Walk has raised millions for ALS research and patient services, as well as community projects such as JT’s Grommet Island Beach Park & Playground for EveryBODY, the "Grombulance" kid-friendly medical transport for Children’s Hospital of the King’s Daughters, and early development of JT's Camp Grom.